margolisj/go-supreme/readme.md

   * Apparent checkout bug, unicode issue when printing out return string - Issue was trying to checkout when wasn't in cart
   * Bug when no size is specified but it is a sized item - Same as first bug listed
 * Replace logging with: https://github.com/rs/zerolog - 9/29
-* Figure out how much time jitter adds to retrys, we probably want this kept to a minimum - 9/29
+* Figure out how much time jitter adds to retry, we probably want this kept to a minimum - 9/29
 * Task Update: - 10/2
   * Add and use task Id in logging- 10/2
   * Set task status during everything - 10/2
   * Move checkout make it work off task log instead of with ID int - 10/2
-* Add support to generate multiple bianries - 10/2
+* Add support to generate multiple binaries - 10/2
+* Go over with spell check - 10/2

 ## Objectives